Published: July, 2023 | Review date: July, 2026

-- Are the prescribed opioid medicine(s) still the most appropriate choice?
+- Is the prescribed opioid medicine still the most appropriate choice?

 - Should doses be adjusted or other non-opioid analgesics initiated?

 - Should the patient be referred for additional support for non-pharmacological pain management, e.g. to a physiotherapist?

-- Pharmaceutical Claims Collection, Ministry of Health, 2018.
+- Pharmaceutical Claims Collection, Ministry of Health, 2022.

 - Manchikanti L, Kaye AM, Knezevic NN, et al. Responsible, safe, and effective prescription of opioids for chronic non-cancer pain: American Society of Interventional Pain Physicians (ASIPP) guidelines.
 Pain Physician 2017;20:S3–92